-- In the Table of Contents the new item "13.4 Second Amendment to the BNPP 2023 Universal Registration Document (in English)" shall be added after the item "13.3 First Amendment to the BNPP 2023 Universal Registration Document (in English)". - 2.
+- In the Table of Contents the information after the header 13 INFORMATION INCORPORATED BY REFERENCE shall be deleted and replaced as follows: - "13.1 BNPP 2023 Universal Registration Document (in English) - 13.2 BNPP 2024 Universal Registration Document (in English)" - 2.
 In Chapter 1 RISK FACTORS, the last paragraph before the header 1.1 Credit risks, counterparty risks and securitization risks in the banking book shall be deleted and replaced as follows:

-"The risks specific to the BNPP Group's business have, for the purposes of this Registration Document in accordance with the Prospectus Regulation in connection with Article 7 and Annex 6 (registration document for retail non-equity securities) and Article 8 and Annex 7 (registration document for wholesale non-equity securities) of the Prospectus Delegated Regulation and are presented below under 7 main categories pursuant to Article 16 of the Prospectus Regulation, been extracted from BNPP's 2023 Universal Registration Document (in English) including the consolidated financial statements for the year ended 31 December 2023 and the statutory auditors' report thereon (Document de référence et rapport financier annuel), filed on 22 March 2024 with the French Autorité des marchés financiers ("AMF"), as supplemented by the Second Amendment to the 2023 Universal Registration Document filed with the AMF on 2 August 2024."
+"The risks specific to the BNPP Group's business have, for the purposes of this Registration Document in accordance with the Prospectus Regulation in connection with Article 7 and Annex 6 (registration document for retail non-equity securities) and Article 8 and Annex 7 (registration document for wholesale non-equity securities) of the Prospectus Delegated Regulation and are presented below under 7 main categories pursuant to Article 16 of the Prospectus Regulation, been extracted from BNPP's 2024 Universal Registration Document (in English) including the consolidated financial statements for the year ended 31 December 2024 and the statutory auditors' report thereon (Document de référence et rapport financier annuel), filed on 20 March 2025 with the French Autorité des marchés financiers ("AMF")."